LicenceAV/role_play_game/README.md

 **OS compatibility**

 It can only be used on an Unix system, because of the music player.
 If you take the music player of elscaper.py away, it should work on Windows.
-You should delete though the lines 52-74, all the occurrences of kill_music() and next_music() inside elyscaper.py and the lines 677-678.
+You should delete though the lines 55-77, all the occurrences of kill_music() and next_music() inside elyscaper.py and the line 764.

 **Musics used**